Winery: Bodegas Avanthia

 Grape: 100 % Godello

-The grapes for this wine came from two (about 35 years old) vineyards, planted on the hillsides located at 550 m (1,800 ft) above sea level.
+The grapes for this wine were sourced from two (about 35 years old) estate vineyards.
+Located in the mountains next to El Barco de Valdeorras in the province of Orense (Galicia) in Northwest Spain, these are some oldest Godello vines in the region.
 The grapes were hand harvested and carefully manipulated in small baskets, so the skin of the grapes wouldn’t bruise.

-The fruit was then hand basket pressed and fermentation is done in oak barrels.
-New French oak barrels were used for malolactic fermentation.
+The fruit was then hand basket pressed and underwent fermentation in large (500-600L barrels from many different coopers.
 Avanthia Godello aged for 14 months in new barrels.

 Dry – Off dry- Medium sweet – Sweet

 I would really recommend to try this wine on its own first.
 It deserves the attention.
 Then, what ever you fell would work, it probably will.
 From seafood to poultry or creamy sauces, it worked with anything I tried it with, so far.
 Please share your most unusual food pairing for this wine!
 I once made a simple tapas – grilled eggplant, brushed with olive oil and topped with Spanish anchovy.
 The saltiness of the anchovy worked miracles with this wine.